Generalised Fisher Information in Defective Fokker-Planck Equations: Introduction

 \item If one of the eigenvalues from the set $R_\mu$, defined in \eqref{eq:def_of_R_mu}, is defective then for any $\epsilon>0$ there exists a fixed geometric constant $c_{\epsilon}$, that does not depend on $f_0$, such that

-\end{enumerate} \end{theorem} It is now known, for instance from \cite{AEW18,MoH19}, that the correction to \eqref{eq:entropydecayAEnodef} in the defective case which gives the sharp long time behaviour is rather attained by a multiplication by a polynomial of order that equals the largest defect of the eigen\-values in $R_\mu$.
-This result will be reproved in this work, though with completely new tools and techniques - ones we believe will be extremely useful in many other situations.
+\end{enumerate} \end{theorem} It is now known, for instance from \cite{AEW18,MoH19}, that \amit{for many types of relative entropies} the correction to \eqref{eq:entropydecayAEnodef} in the defective case is attained by a multiplication by a polynomial of order that equals the largest defect of the eigen\-values in $R_\mu$.
+This result will be reproved in this work, though with completely new tools and techniques.